Bobo Baldé: Celtic

 Baldé signed for Celtic on 21 July 2001 and became a regular player in Celtic's team.
 Baldé made 232 appearances (51 as a sub) during his spell as a Hoops' player.

 He made his debut on 8 September in a 3–1 win at home to Dunfermline Athletic.
-Four SPL games later he scored his first Celtic goal on 20 October 2001 against Dundee United at Celtic Park.
-In that entire season Baldé scored a total of 6 goals including one in the Scottish Cup final against Rangers when he rose above Lorenzo Amoruso to score from a Neil Lennon free kick from six yards, on the 50th minute.
+Four SPL games later, he scored his first Celtic goal on 20 October 2001 against Dundee United at Celtic Park.
+In that entire season Baldé scored a total of six goals, including one in the Scottish Cup final against Rangers, when he rose above Lorenzo Amoruso to score from a Neil Lennon free kick from six yards in the 50th minute.
 Celtic lost that game 3–2.
 Baldé also scored in the League Cup semi-final defeat to Rangers.

 Baldé scored his first goal of the 2002–03 season on 1 September 2002 against Livingston.
 He was booked in the first Old Firm game of the season which ended 3–3 but at the end of the season Baldé was subsequently voted the Celtic Player of The Year for 2003 by the Celtic fans in which 40,000 Celtic fans voted.
 He was the inaugural winner of that award.
-In his acceptance speech he paid tribute to his teammates and manager Martin O'Neill.
-Speaking just after winning the award, Baldé said "It means a lot to win this award.
-Its good to know the fans are behind you and they are happy with what you do for them".
+In his acceptance speech, he paid tribute to his teammates and manager Martin O'Neill.
+Speaking just after winning the award, Baldé said: "It means a lot to win this award.
+It's good to know the fans are behind you and they are happy with what you do for them".
 He also won the Player of The Month Award for April.
 He played in 12 of Celtic's 13 UEFA Cup games in that season, where Celtic got to the final.
-In the final they played against FC Porto at the Olympic Stadium in Seville.
+In the final they played against Porto at the Olympic Stadium in Seville.
 During the final, Baldé was sent off in the 95th minute after picking up his second booking.
-Celtic lost that final 3–2 with Henrik Larsson getting both of Celtic's goals.
+Celtic lost that final 3–2, with Henrik Larsson getting both of Celtic's goals.

 In the 2003–04 season, Baldé's first goal came against Dundee in the fifth SPL game of the season.
 In the next game, he received a red card in the 70th minute.
-Throughout that season received seven yellow cards and one red card.
+Throughout that season, he received seven yellow cards and one red card.
 He scored two goals that season, both against Dundee.
 At the end of the season, Baldé added a League Championship and a Scottish Cup medal to his collection.